 For many, the biggest appeal of black seed benefits are the health related in that it provides to those who consume it regularly.
 The black seed oil benefits include:

-Potential side effects of black cumin seed oil
+What are the potential side effects of using black cumin seed oil?

 There is evidence to show that black cumin seed can slow blood clotting which would make it unwise for people suffering bleeding disorders to consume.